 Yet, most individuals in team formation want to do what they’re supposed to do.
 The intent is usually good.
 The missing link is that what the team is supposed to do gets lost in translation.
 It’s assumed that they just know what to do.

 Hopefully, your company isn’t full of one crisis after another.
 If it is, then celebrating the individual might be your default solution.
 But for most companies, the continual journey is around improvements, innovation, and problem-solving.
 With that said, we can see the relevance of team accountability.

 The missing link is that this 'team' of individuals needs to know what they, as a collective whole, are accountable for accomplishing.
+Personal accountability doesn't always translate to an accountable team.
 As a leader, it’s your job to provide them with a definition of what it is you’re holding them accountable for doing.